Ulrich Sigwart: Early career

 Sigwart moved to the US and completed a residency at Framingham Union Hospital, Framingham, Massachusetts, between 1968 and 1971.
 Between 1971 and 1972 he completed a Fellowship in cardiology at Baylor College of Medicine, Houston, and then completed cardiology training at the University Hospital of Zürich in 1973.
 It was during these years that Andreas Gruentzig was working with catheters designed by Charles Dotter to open blood vessels in the groin.

-He was appointed junior consultant at the Gollwitzer-Meier Institute in Bad Oeynhausen in Germany in 1972, and the following year was recruited to set up an invasive cardiology program, where he studied angiography.
+He was appointed junior consultant at the Gollwitzer-Meier Institute in Bad Oeynhausen in Germany in 1972, and the following year he set up an invasive cardiology program, using coronary and peripheral angiography.
 In 1978 he published his venia legendi thesis Die automatische Erfassung von Herzkatheterdaten (The Automatic Documentation of Cardiac Catheterisation Data) from Düsseldorf University.

 From 1979 to 1989 he headed the section of invasive cardiology at the Lausanne University Hospital in Switzerland.
-There, in 1984, he performed the first coronary stent.
+There, in 1986, he performed the first coronary stent implantations.

-Gruentzig had already recognized the problem of abrupt closure and restenosis after angioplasty.
+Grüntzig had already recognized the problem of abrupt closure and restenosis after angioplasty.
 The need for a suitable form of intraluminal support to reduce or prevent this problem became obvious.
 Several investigators envisioned such devices during the first years of clinical application of angioplasty.
 Following the conception and the reassuring animal work with self-expanding mesh stents in Lausanne Sigwart reported the first human implants of such vascular scaffolds.
 These vascular stents, implanted in the peripheral and coronary circulation, were multi-filament self-expanding, spring-like devices made of surgical steel and produced by a small local company.